aniketavhad13/gulpIntegration/README.md

 Installation

 To run the downloaded file one has to put the following steps one by one:-
-1. npm install command
+1. npm install
-2. npm install -g gulp command
+2. npm install -g gulp
-3. gulp build command
+3. gulp build
-4. gulp start command
+4. gulp start
-and after going through the above commands one has to run in localhost:3000
+and after going through the above commands one has to run in browser http://localhost:3000

 1)the gulpFile.js has the configuration of gulp.